Declaring the Nutrition Major

 We recommend that transfer students entering as sophomores have completed the following:

-- CHEM 111 or meet the pre-requisites for taking Chem 111 (this means they must receive credit for Math 104 or earn a sufficient score on the Math Placement Test you must take upon entering UMass.
+- CHEM 111 or meet the pre-requisites for taking Chem 111 (this means receiving credit for Math 104 or earning a high enough score on the Math Placement Test which students take during New Student Orientation (NSOT).

 Please confirm with your advisor at your current college or university to make sure that you are taking the correct courses.